nph1508/Analyzing_Sales_and_Customer_Behavior_in_Ecommerc_SQL_BigQuery/README.md

 | Google Men's  Zip Hoodie | 1 |
 | Google Slim Utility Travel Bag | 1 |

+**📝 Observation:** Customers who bought the YouTube Henley also frequently purchased other branded apparel and accessories, especially Google Sunglasses.
 ## "Query 08: Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.
 For example, 100% product view then 40% add_to_cart and 10% purchase.
 ### Add_to_cart_rate = number product  add to cart/number product view.
 Purchase_rate = number product purchase/number product view.
 The output should be calculated in product level."
 ```sql